Walk through pristine alpine valleys all the way to Zanskar

 1Arrive in Kullu.
 Rest and enjoy local sightseeing.

-2Drive from Manali to Khanjar via the Atal Tunnel.
-Walk to your camp and enjoy stargazing in the Himalayas.
+3Drive from jispa to Khanjar.
+Walk to your camp at Thanpattan and enjoy stargazing in the Himalayas.

-7Trek from Glacier Camp 1 to the snow-capped Glacier Camp 2/Kang La Base.
+8Trek from Glacier Camp 1 to the snow-capped Glacier Camp 2/Kang La Base.

-11Drive from Purne to Manali.
+11Drive from Purne to Manali going over Shinku La.

 Read our FAQs for more info.